 When they’re effective, online discussions offer an opportunity for students to engage in meaningful dialogue and develop ideas in-depth.
 However, traditional, forum-style discussion boards don’t always meet these high expectations.
-Luckily, there are some engaging alternatives to the familiar online discussion board!

 Why are traditional discussion boards challenging to use with students?